adamyi515/react-exepense-app/README.md

 # Used on this project

-1. Redux, react-redux
-2. React hooks (no class based React Components)
+1. React hooks (no class based React Components)